ansys/pyhps/examples/python_pyansys_cantilever/README.md

 The folder `exec_scripts` contains the execution scripts used to run the tasks.
-They all have the same basic function: First they write all HPS parameters to a `input_parameters.json` file, then they discover the available software and run the desired python script using UV, and finally they fetch parameters that may have been written to `output_parameters.json` by the executed python script, and send them back to the evaluator.
+They all have the same basic function: First they write all HPS parameters to a `input_parameters.json` file, then they discover the available software and run the desired python script using uv, and finally they fetch parameters that may have been written to `output_parameters.json` by the executed python script, and send them back to the evaluator.
 There is an execution script `exec_combined.py` that is used when all stages are run in a single task, and three more execution scripts used to split the three stages